YusifIsmailov/BSc-Thesis-Code/README.md

 # BSc-Thesis-Code

-Code for 'Tail risk spillovers between economic sectors and their implications for asset pricing' by Yusif Ismailov
+This repository contains the Python scripts used for the thesis: 'Tail risk spillovers between economic sectors and their implications for asset pricing' by Yusif Ismailov

-This repository contains the Python scripts used for the analysis in the thesis.

 ## Data Requirements

 To run the code, you will first need to obtain the required data files.
-Most of the necessary data can be sourced from Wharton Research Data Services (WRDS), specifically from the CRSP and Fama-French libraries.

-The following files are required external inputs:
+Required files:
-*   `stock_data.csv`: Daily stock data from the CRSP database.
+*   `stock_data.csv`: Daily stock data from CRSP.
-*   `market_return_daily.csv`: Daily market return data from the CRSP database.
+*   `market_return_daily.csv`: Daily value-weighted market return data from CRSP.
-*   `ff3_daily.csv` & `ff3_monthly.csv`: Daily and monthly Fama-French factor data from the Kenneth French Data Library (available via WRDS).
+*   `ff3_daily.csv` & `ff3_monthly.csv`: Daily and monthly Fama-French factor data from WRDS (including momentum factor).
-*   `liq_factor.csv`: Monthly Pástor-Stambaugh liquidity factor data (available on WRDS).
+*   `liq_factor.csv`: Monthly Psstor-Stambaugh liquidity factor data from WRDS.
-*   `Goyal-Welch.csv`: Monthly predictor variables, which must be downloaded from [Amit Goyal's website](https://sites.google.com/view/agoyal145).
+*   `Goyal-Welch.csv`: Monthly predictor data, which can be downloaded from [Amit Goyal's website](https://sites.google.com/view/agoyal145).

-For more specific details on variable names and data processing, please refer to the data section of the thesis.
+For more details on the data and processing, please refer to the data section of the thesis.

 ## Code Execution Order

-The scripts are designed to be run sequentially to generate all results from scratch.
+The scripts are designed to be run sequentially to generate all results.
 The following order is recommended for a full replication.

-Note that the header of each `.py` file contains a detailed description of its purpose and required input files.
-This allows for more flexible execution if you only wish to reproduce specific parts of the analysis without running the entire pipeline.
+The header of each `.py` file contains a description of its purpose and required input files if you don't want to run everything.

 ### Part 1: Replication of Kelly and Jiang (2014)

-This part focuses on replicating the core findings related to the aggregate tail risk measure.
+This part replicates the figures and tables related to the tail risk metric.

 1.  `data_prep.py`
 2.  `process_market_data.py`